-As discussed in Note 1, the financial statements present only the Measure U, Measure S, and Measure AA General Obligation Bond Funds specific to Measure U, Measure S, and Measure AA, and are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Measure U, Measure S, Measure AA, and Measure V General Obligation Bond Funds, are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.